What is your church service like?

 What is a Presbyterian Church, anyway?

-The word Presbyterian means elder, and it refers to how we organize how our church runs.
+The word Presbyterian means “led by elders”, and it refers to how we organize our church.

-A Presbyterian Church is overseen at a local level by its local Session (a group of Elders who meet regularly to decide on church business).
-They in turn send a representative to a larger regional group of volunteers called a Presbytery, which in turn sends a representative to a general session every two years.
+A Presbyterian Church is overseen at a local level by its local Session, a group of Elders elected by the congregation who meet regularly to lead and serve the congregation.
+They in turn send a representative to a larger regional group called a Presbytery, which in turn sends ministers and elders to a national assembly every year.

 You can find out more information at the Presbyterian Church in Canada website.